kushidesign/kushi/README.md

 ```
 Any media-query modifier that you use must correspond to a key in the breakpoint map.

-When "stacking" other modifiers (such as psuedo-classes) in front of props, the media queries must always come first.
+When "stacking" other modifiers (such as psuedo-classes) in front of css props, the media queries must always come first.

 <br>